 Amazon Prime subscribers have access to Amazon Music Prime for free.
 This stripped-down version of Amazon Music Unlimited does give you ad-free access to Amazon's entire music catalogue but only in SD quality and you can only play via shuffling artists, albums, or playlists.

 If you want to drill down into the catalogue or want to access higher-quality tracks, then you need Music Unlimited.
 Amazon regularly offers free trials that can run from 30 days to three months during some promotions so potential subscribers can always try before they buy.

-£9.99/$9.99 per month seems to be the going rate for individual memberships and Amazon follows suit.
-Its £15/$15 per month family tier (for up to six people) is par for the course too although, from the 8th November 2022, the price of this plan will increase to £16.99/$15.99/AU$18.99.
+£9.99/$9.99/AU$9.99 per month seems to be the going rate for individual streaming memberships and Amazon Music Unlimited follows suit.
+Its £15/$15/AU$18-per-month family tier (for up to six people) is par for the course too although, from the 8th November 2022, the price of this plan will increase to £16.99/$15.99/AU$18.99.

 Amazon Music Unlimited also works on its homegrown Echo and Dot wireless speakers, as does Spotify.

 And Amazon has worked to further its service’s functionality, integration and intelligence with its voice-control assistant.
 For example, saying “Alexa, try Amazon Music Unlimited” gets you up and running with the service.